0xStation/0xrails-periphery/README.md

 ## Onchain Deployments
 ### Addresses are consistent across networks
-#### The following addresses are v1.1.0, currently deployed to Linea mainnet.
+#### The following addresses are v1.1.0, currently deployed to Polygon, Linea, and Goerli.
 For older versions deployed to other networks, consult `deploys.json`

 | Contract | Gas | Address |
 | --- | --- | --- |